Golem642/launchess/README.md

 To access the game, you must enter Legacy mode on your Novation Launchpad and then start the project.
 If you are lost, take a look at the Python console.

 Have fun !

+P.S: the right column indicates you wich player turn it is depending on the color and you can press them to see your pieces and the other player pieces.
+The order is (from to to bottom): King, Queen, Fool, Horse, Tower and the normal pieces. (you can also press a piece to see wich one is it or look at the console)